-I changed my nutrition lifestyle to one that contains significant amounts of both meat and vegetables a few months ago.
-I was shocked when my grocery bill for the month went down and I could get by on 30$ and sometimes 50$ a month.
+I changed my diet and added more meat and vegetables a few months ago.
+I was shocked when my grocery bill for the month went down and I could get by on $30 and sometimes, $50 a month.

-Now $50 a month is obviously minimalist grocery.
-It is not for the faint of heart and those who don’t want to live the bare minimum.
+Now, $50 a month is obviously not for the faint of heart.
+It’s not for those who don’t want to live the bare minimum.

 My grocery spending decreasing so dramatically took me by surprise because the research I’ve done warned me eating healthy would be expensive.
 This is what I told myself and held as my belief system for years.